When you come across this entry, maybe save it to read it when you have time to think. It’s pretty deep and long. Like a mini-novel blog.

 As for my clients, they are priceless.
 I have not taken new clients in over a decade (a few exceptions along the way in special circumstances) and they pre-book 1 year in advance.
 These people never cancel “just because they don’t feel like coming.”
 They keep their appointments no matter what, unless it is absolutely unavoidable, and I do the same.
 Many vacations get planned around hair appointments.
 We are all committed to not inconvenience the other if at all possible.

 We have fun and talk, but I keep their time sacred.
-My children think they are related to my clientele and my clients carry a sense of pride for my girls, BUT my girls know that when someone is in my chair, that moment in time and my attention belongs to the person in the chair with the hair
+My children think they are related to my clientele and my clients carry a sense of pride for my girls, BUT my girls know that when someone is in my chair, that moment in time and my attention belongs to the person in the chair with the hair.

 As for the children within my clientele, many of the kids (some now teens and early 20’s) have never been to another stylist.
 Professionally speaking, my hands are the only set of hands ever to touch their hair!
 I’m all they have known since birth, as far as hair goes.
 Going to someone else would be foreign.
 They are my client babies, I love them and they know they are loved.
 Even better is that it is mutual!
 Basically, we all have it made from our perspective.